Maple syrup: Nutrition

 Maple syrup and its various artificial imitations are widely used as toppings for pancakes, waffles, and French toast in North America.
-They can also be used to flavour a variety of foods, including fritters, ice cream, hot cereal, fresh fruit, bacon, and sausages.
+They also serve as flavouring for foods such as fritters, ice cream, porridge, fresh fruit, bacon, and sausages.
 It is also used as sweetener for granola, applesauce, baked beans, candied sweet potatoes, winter squash, cakes, pies, breads, tea, coffee, and hot toddies.

 Imitations

-In Canada, maple syrup must be made entirely from maple sap, and syrup must have a density of 66° on the Brix scale to be marketed as maple syrup.
-In the United States, maple syrup must be made almost entirely from maple sap, although small amounts of substances such as salt may be added.
-Labeling laws prohibit imitation syrups from having "maple" in their names unless the finished product contains 10 percent or more of natural maple syrup.
+In Canada maple syrup must be made entirely from maple sap, and syrup must have a density of 66° on the Brix scale to be marketed as maple syrup.
+In the United States maple syrup must be made almost entirely from maple sap, although small amounts of substances such as salt may be added.
+Labelling laws prohibit imitation syrups from having "maple" in their names unless the finished product contains 10 per cent or more of natural maple syrup.

-"Maple-flavoured" syrups include maple syrup, but may contain additional ingredients.
-"Pancake syrup", "waffle syrup", "table syrup", and similarly named syrups are substitutes which are less expensive than maple syrup.
-In these syrups, the primary ingredient is most often high-fructose corn syrup flavoured with sotolon; they have little genuine maple content, and are usually thickened above the viscosity of maple syrup.

-Imitation syrups are generally cheaper than maple syrup, with less natural flavour.
-In the United States, consumers generally prefer imitation syrups, likely because of the significantly lower cost and sweeter flavour; they typically cost about 8 $/USgal, whereas authentic maple syrup costs 40–60 $/USgal as of 2015.
+Table syrup, also known as pancake syrup and waffle syrup, is often used as a substitute for maple syrup.
+Table syrups are mostly made using corn syrup and high-fructose corn syrup, giving them a less complex and more artificial flavour compared to maple syrup.
+In the United States consumers generally prefer imitation syrups, likely because of the significantly lower cost and sweeter flavour; they typically cost about 8 $/USgal, whereas authentic maple syrup costs 40–60 $/USgal as of 2015.

-In 2016, maple syrup producers from nine US states petitioned the Food and Drug Administration (FDA) to regulate labeling of products containing maple syrup or using the word "maple" in manufactured products, indicating that imitation maple products contained insignificant amounts of natural maple syrup.
-In September 2016, the FDA published a consumer advisory to carefully inspect the ingredient list of products labeled as "maple".
+In 2016 maple syrup producers from nine US states petitioned the Food and Drug Administration (FDA) to regulate labelling of products containing maple syrup or using the word "maple" in manufactured products, indicating that imitation maple products contained insignificant amounts of natural maple syrup.
+In September 2016 the FDA published a consumer advisory to carefully inspect the ingredient list of products labelled as "maple".